-Join PEN America, the Detroit Public Library, local reporters, and community leaders & activists as they discuss immigration concerns within the community at the Detroit Public Library.
-This event is open to the public and free for all ages.
+PEN America along with the Detroit Public Library, local reporters, and community leaders & activists discussed immigration concerns within the community at the Detroit Public Library.
+This event was open to the public and free for all ages.

-Panelists Liana Aghajanian, Sacramento Knoxx, Alicia Nails, Hayg Oshagan, Christine Sauvé, and moderator Amber Ogden will share their perspectives on immigration stories and concerns unique to Detroit and discuss why access to information and media discourse around immigration issues is important.
-Following the panel discussion, we will welcome questions from members of the community in an engaging Q&A format that allows them to share stories, concerns, and learn more about what they can do and what resources are provided to the community.
+Panelists Liana Aghajanian, Sacramento Knoxx, Alicia Nails, Hayg Oshagan, Christine Sauvé, and moderator Amber Ogden shared their perspectives on immigration stories and concerns unique to Detroit and discussed why access to information and media discourse around immigration issues is important.
+Following the panel discussion, PEN America welcomed questions from members of the community in an engaging Q&A format that allowed them to share stories, concerns, and learn more about what they can do and what resources are available to the community.

 Liana Aghajanian was raised in Los Angeles by way of Tehran after coming to the United States as a refugee.
 Aghajanian is a journalist specializing in longform, narrative storytelling and international reporting.
 She is a 2017 Images & Voices of Hope Restorative Narrative Fellow, undertaking a project on the intersection of Native American sovereignty and science.
 She is also the 2015 winner of the Write A House residency, a program for writers in Detroit.
 Her reporting has appeared in The New York Times, The Guardian, BBC, Foreign Policy, Newsweek, Al Jazeera America, and other publications.